TokTok/website/README.md

 ## Development

-To work on the website you need the following things:
+To work on this website you need the following things:

 - Jekyll and mdl via ruby gems: `gem install jekyll mdl guard-livereload`.
   You might need ruby development headers for this to work: `apt-get install ruby-dev`.